ocpi/ocpi/mod_tariffs.md

 #### 3.1.1 __GET__ Method

 Fetch information about all Tariffs.
-Any Tariffs, known in the eMSP system that are not provided in the response, should be removed in the eMSP system.
+This request is [paginated](transport_and_format.md#get), so supports the [pagination](transport_and_format.md#paginated-request) related URL parameters.

-##### Data
+##### Response Data

-The endpoint returns an object with list of valid Tariffs.
+The endpoint returns an object with list of valid Tariffs, the header will contain the [pagination](transport_and_format.md#paginated-response) related headers.

+Any older information that is not specified in the response is considered as no longer valid.
+Each object must contain all required fields.
+Fields that are not specified may be considered as null values.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Type                            | Card. | Description                              |